willward20/unitree_rl_gym/doc/setup_en.md

 #### 2.3.1 Download

-Clone the repository using Git:
+Clone the repository into your home directory using Git:

 ```bash
 cd